tobyhodges/fair-research-software/profiles/learner-profiles.md

 Phillipa wants to help these colleagues and get some credit for her hard work, so she needs to improve documentation for her code and set up a GitHub project to share her work and provide other collaborators (and wider community) with access to it.
-She also needs to create a DOI and a citation for her code, so that people can include a reference to in their work and publications.
+She also needs to create a DOI (Digital Object Identifier) and a citation for her code, so that people can include a reference to it in their work and publications.

 ## Sam the Sociologist
 Sam is a Lecturer in sociology.